This MCP server provides read-only access to Productive.io data for AI workflows, with LLM-optimized output that reduces token consumption by 30-60%.

 Features

-Get Projects: Retrieve all projects
+Get Projects: Retrieve all projects with basic information

-Get Tasks: Retrieve all tasks
+Get Tasks: Retrieve tasks with filtering and pagination

-Get Comments: Retrieve all comments
+Get Comments: Retrieve comments with filtering

-Get Todo by ID: Retrieve a specific todo
+Get Todo: Retrieve a specific todo by ID

 Requirements